 It’s very important to determine insulin levels based on blood glucose curves (discussed below).
 Giving too much insulin can lead to hypoglycemia or blood sugar that is too low.
 Hypoglycemia is very serious and can lead to vomiting, seizures, and even death.

 A diet higher in certain types of fiber will help to curb blood glucose elevations after eating, keeping sugar levels more even during the day.
 These diets may also be lower in carbs and higher in protein.
 Most over-the-counter diets cannot achieve the proper percentages of nutrients needed.

 - Controlled feeding

-Meal feeding only in the morning and evening is extremely important to prevent any blood sugar increases in the middle of the day.
+Meal feeding only in the morning and evening is extremely important to prevent any blood sugar spikes in the middle of the day.
 You will have trouble controlling diabetes in your kitty if he is eating food throughout the day.